joyent/triton-kbmapi/docs/index.md

 Response-Time: 997
 ```

-Note: alternatively, an operator can manually run kbmadm to delete an entry.
+Note: alternatively, an operator can manually run `kbmctl` to delete an entry.

 A destroyed PIV token is automatically added to `token_history`.

 ## Recovery Tokens

-In order to simplify the management of recovery tokens from the CN's where recovery configurations are being staged or activated,
+In order to simplify the management of recovery tokens from the CN's where
+recovery configurations are being staged or activated, convenience
-convenience end-points for recovery tokens and the PIV Token that the recovery tokens are associated to.
+end-points for recovery tokens and the PIV Token that the recovery tokens are
+associated to.

-All the recovery token requests are authenticated using the 9e key of the PIV token the recovery token(s) belong to.
+All the recovery token requests are authenticated using the 9e key of the
+PIVToken the recovery token(s) belong to.

-Creating/updating recovery tokens have some rules regarding existing recovery tokens for a given PIV Token:
+Creating/updating recovery tokens have some rules regarding existing recovery
+tokens for a given PIV Token:

 - When a new recovery token is "created", if there is any existing recovery
   token for the same PIV Token which hasn't yet been staged or activated,